anoopdawar/anoopdawar/README.md

 **Iteration** After working at GitLab, I'm a big believe in the value of Iteration to move fast.
 Iteration is often misunderstood.
 Iteration is in how we act.
 Make things better than they were every day.
 The compounding impact of every  person in the company working this way is phenomenal.

+**Pet Peeves** (Not doing the following)
+- Be prepared for the meetings and winging it.
+- Be purposeful and staying focused on the intent of the discussion
+- Be succint.
+- Break problems down into Mutually Exclusive, cumulatively exhaustive set
+- Start with why

 <!---
 anoopdawar/anoopdawar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.